 Irit Neidhardt (born 1969) graduated in political science, Islamic science and anthropology from the university of Muenster/Germany.
-She managed an adult education center for political and cultural learning and has been acting as a vocational author, curator and speaker in the field of cinema and the Middle East since completing her studies in 1995.
+She worked as trainer for self-defense and assertiveness for women and girls, managed an adult education center for political and cultural learning and has been acting as a vocational author, curator and speaker in the field of cinema and the Middle East since completing her studies in 1995.
 In 2002 she decided to devote her working life to cinema and funded the international distribution and sales company mec film complementary to her free-lancing.

 Irit Neidhardt is associate producer of Mahmoud al Massad’s award winning feature-documentary Recycle (Jordan/NL/CH/GER/USA 2007) and co-producer of Simon el-Habre’s highly acclaimed The One Man Village (Lebanon 2008), his latest Gate #5 (Lebanon/UAE 2011), Kamal Aljafari’s critically acclaimed Port of Memory (Palestine/GER 2009), Damien Ounouri’s prizewinning Fidai (Algeria/FR/China/Kuwait/GER 2012) and Raed Rafei's Eccomi ...
 Eccoti (Lebanon 2017).
 She worked as development consultant for Tamer El-Said’s In the Last Days of the City (EG/VAE/UK/D 2016) and as dramaturgic consultant for Pary el-Qalqili’s The Turtle’s Rage (GER/Palestine 2012).